apache/nuttx/configs/README.txt

   platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.

+configs/tm4c1294-launchpad
+  This is the port of NuttX to the Tiva® TM4C1294 LaunchPad.
+The Tiva® TM4C123G LaunchPad Evaluation Board is a low-cost evaluation platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.

 configs/twr-k60n512
   Kinetis K60 Cortex-M4 MCU.
 This port uses the FreeScale TWR-K60N512 development board.